 Serolsar 12

 Shoja as usual was beginning to get covered with purple Iris blossoms.
 But this time I opted for the bus and quickly reached Jalori Pass in the morning.
 The previous day was a rainy one but that was a fine morning.
-Peaks of Kinnaur were clearly visible in the horizon.
+The peaks of Kinnaur were clearly visible in the horizon.
 The dhabas at the pass had just opened.
 I decided not to waste too much time and quickly started the hike.
 As a matter of fact, it is not much of a hike.
-It is 5 kilometres but is not a continuous ascent.
-Initial stretch is straight, then it actually goes down, and then picks up again.
+It is 5-6 kilometres but is not a continuous ascent.
+The initial stretch is straight, then it actually goes down, and then picks up again.
 Over, it did not take much work and I reached the lake in slightly more than an hour after passing by a thick stretch of jungles, fellow hikers, goats, and sheep.

 Serolsar (1)